RNGDelak/ord-generalized/README.md

 importantly, you must have at least 4 functions and gettings all the constant ready

+and apparently, YOU MUST WARP EVERYTHING INSIDE IIEF because if you expose it, some older modules have collision with yours and lead to unexcutable

 ```js
 window.notation = (() => {